myers18111/myers18111/README.md

 - 👋 Hi, I’m @myers18111
 - 👀 I’m interested in programming and gadgets
-- 🌱 I’m currently learning how to convert folio files
+- 🌱 I’m currently learning how to set up a wiki
 - 💞️ I’m looking to collaborate on nothing right now
 - 📫 How to reach me myers18111@gmail.com